aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-image-and-pdf/convert-epub-to-image/_index.md

 | **Low image quality** | Default DPI is low | Set `options.setResolution(300);` before conversion (requires additional `ImageSaveOptions` configuration) |
 | **Unsupported fonts** | Fonts missing on the system | Embed fonts in the EPUB or install required fonts on the host machine |

-## FAQ's

-### Q1: Is Aspose.HTML for Java free to use?

-A1: Aspose.HTML for Java offers a free trial, but for continued usage, a license is required.
-You can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).

-### Q2: What image formats are supported for conversion?

-A2: Aspose.HTML for Java supports various image formats, including JPEG, PNG, TIFF, and BMP.

-### Q3: Can I customize the image conversion settings?

-A3: Yes, you can customize the conversion settings, such as image resolution, quality, and more using `ImageSaveOptions`.

-### Q4: Is Aspose.HTML for Java suitable for batch conversions?

-A5: Yes, you can batch convert EPUB documents to images efficiently using Aspose.HTML for Java.

-### Q5: Where can I get support and assistance?

-A5: If you have any questions or need assistance, you can visit the [Aspose.HTML Forum](https://forum.aspose.com/) for support and community help.

 ## Frequently Asked Questions

 **Q: Can I convert only a specific page of the EPUB?**